sherpa/sherpa/docs/developer/index.rst

     XSPECMODELFCT_C_NORM(beckerwolff, 13),           // XSbwcycl

+    // Emd model definitions

-Please note that this output needs to be reviewed as it can not identify which lines are conditional on the XSPEC version.
+Please note that this output needs to be reviewed as it relies on the existing ``_xspec.cc`` file to determine the version-specific models.

 Although the ``wdem`` model is included in the XSPEC models, here is how the ``add_xspec_model.py`` script can be used for those models noted as not being supported::

-  % ./scripts/add_xspec_model.py ~/local/heasoft-6.31/spectral/manager/model.dat wdem
+  % ./scripts/add_xspec_model.py 12.13.0 ~/local/heasoft-6.31/spectral/manager/model.dat wdem
   # C++ code for sherpa/astro/xspec/src/_xspec.cc

   // Includes